 This post is part of the Google Data Analytics series from datadice and explains to you every month the newest features in BigQuery, Data Studio, Google Analytics and Google Tag Manager.

-If you are looking for help to set up a modern and cost-efficient data warehouse or analytical dashboards, send us an email to hello@datadice.io and we will schedule a call.
+Need help setting up a modern, cost-efficient data warehouse or analytical dashboard?
+Email us at hello@datadice.io to schedule a call.